Many visitors find it an exotic and new cultural experience

 positions by Sai Baba, not least in

-his selection of unpleasant and domineering higher office-bearers in the Sathya Sai organisation.
+his selection of unpleasant and domineering higher office-bearers in the Sathya Sai organization.